paulshorey/bl-corrosion/README.md

 ## Instructions

 To run project, just start the python server: `cd ./server; python server.py` and open the browser to `http://localhost:5000`.
 Then, click the `calculate` button in the app, to send the POST request to the `server.py`

+ACTUALLY, to develop it, just do `ng serve`, which will run it on `localhost:4200`, and try to connect to the backend server at the IP ADDRESS specified in the angular service, in `angular/src/services/corrosion.service.ts`.